GHAZALS

 “Shaver of rodent armpits?

-No wonder they’re expensive.”
+No wonder they’re expensive.” she laughed,

 still stirring the simmering food.